top of page

 Introduction

-What leverage is
+• What leverage is

-How margin works
+• How margin works

-The effects of leverage on profit and loss
+• How leverage impacts profit and loss

-Real-life examples
+• Real-life examples

-Best practices to use leverage safely
+• Best practices for using leverage safely

-By the end, you’ll understand how to apply leverage and margin responsibly, so you can trade with confidence and manage your risk effectively.
+By the end, you’ll understand how to apply leverage and margin responsibly, so you can trade with confidence and manage risk effectively.

 1. What Is Leverage?

-Example: If your broker offers 100:1 leverage, you can control a $100,000 position (1 standard lot) with just $1,000 of your own money.
+Example: If your broker offers 100:1 leverage, you can control a $100,000 position (1 standard lot) with only $1,000 of your own money.

-Leverage allows you to amplify small market moves into larger gains (or losses).
-A 1% move on a $100,000 position is $1,000; with only $1,000 as margin, that 1% move equals a 100% gain on your capital.
+Leverage lets you amplify small market moves into larger gains (or losses).
+For example, a 1% move on a $100,000 position is $1,000.
+If you only used $1,000 as margin, that same 1% move equals a 100% gain (or loss) on your capital.

 2. What Is Margin?